ls1intum/Artemis/docs/dev/playwright.rst

 3. Configure test users

      Playwright tests require users with different roles to simulate concurrent user interactions.
 If you already have generated test users, you can skip this step.
-Generate users with the help of the user creation scripts under `supportingScripts/playwright`:
+Generate users with the help of the user creation scripts under the `supportingScripts/playwright` folder:

     .. code-block:: bash